 Music literature from the mid-eighteenth century to about 1825 is studied, including precedents in the rococo period.
 Representative works are analyzed.

-Prerequisite: MUS 205 and MUS 206 and either MUS 203 or MUS 230, or consent of instructor.
+Prerequisite: MUS 205 or MUS 205W and MUS 206 or MUS 206W, and either MUS 203 or MUS 230, or consent of instructor.

 Offered: Spring (odd years).